3245 Students

 Requirements

-An individual aged 18 to 49, who is enrolled at least half-time in an institution of higher education must meet special eligibility criteria to be eligible for SNAP benefits.
+An individual aged 18 to 49, who is enrolled at least half-time in an Institution of Higher Education (IHE) must meet special eligibility criteria to be eligible for SNAP benefits.

 Basic Considerations

-• A business, technical, trade, or vocational school that normally requires a high school diploma or equivalency certificate (GED) before enrollment or prior to completion of the program
+• A business, technical, trade, or vocational school that normally requires a high school diploma or equivalency certificate (GED) before enrollment.

 OR

-• A regular curriculum at a college or university that results in a degree, certificate or diploma regardless of whether a high school diploma is required.
+• A regular curriculum at a college or university that offers a degree regardless of whether a high school diploma is required.

 Courses Not Considered Higher Education